In-Situ Melt Pool Characterization via Thermal Imaging for Defect Detection in Directed Energy Deposition Using Vision Transformers: Results Discussion

 \subsection{Training setup of self-supervised MAE}

 First, we fine-tune the pre-trained MAE model using 7812 unlabeled melt pool images collected from Sample 1 from Table \ref{tab1} in a self-supervised manner to learn the spatial features through image reconstruction.
 The data is divided into an 80\%-20\% split for the training and validation.
-We use the MAE-base model \cite{mae_github}, configured with an encoder consisting of 12 Transformer blocks with a width of 768, and a decoder with 8 Transformer blocks and a width of 512 and reconstruction target without pixel normalization \cite{he2022masked}.
+We use the MAE-base model \cite{mae_github}, configured with an encoder consisting of 12 transformer blocks with a width of 768, and a decoder with 8 Transformer blocks and a width of 512 and reconstruction target without pixel normalization \cite{he2022masked}.
 The original $400 \times 400$ RGB images are resized to $224 \times 224$ to reduce computational cost and match the dimensions of the pre-trained MAE.
-To make the model robust, data augmentation techniques such as rotation and flipping are applied, and drop-out and weight decay are used for regularization to avoid over-fitting.
+To make the model robust, data augmentation techniques such as rotation and flipping are applied.
+Hyperparameters are selected based on the empirical tuning to ensure stable convergence.
+A learning rate of $0.0001$ with the Adam optimizer balanced convergence speed and stability, preventing sharp oscillations.
+Weight decay $(0.00005)$ reduces overfitting by penalizing large weight magnitudes, encouraging smoother representations, while dropout $(0.5)$ enhances regularization by randomly deactivating neurons, preventing reliance on specific features.
 The training setup and specific hyperparameters are summarized in Table \ref{tab2} and the learning curve obtained is demonstrated in Figure \ref{fig4.1}.

 We have used an NVIDIA A10 GPU (Graphic Processing Unit) with 23 GB RAM for this training.
 The fine-tuning process takes around 25 hours to complete, largely due to the computational demands of reconstructing images.
 Once the training is completed, we save the parameters of the best-performing model to transfer to the classifiers for the recognition task.
 This approach aims to boost the classifiers with the enriched features learned from the fine-tuning phase on a similar domain, to map melt pool images to their respective classes accurately.